PFMshowcase/.github/profile/README.md

 # SimpliFunds
 ## Title
-A fully fledged native IOS application designed to showcase a Personal Finance Manager.
+A native IOS application designed to showcase a Personal Finance Manager.
 The app is called "SimpliFunds" and is a simple app for managing finances accross different bank accounts.

 ## Description